scionproto/scion/doc/ControlPlanePKI.md

 ## TRC Bootstrapping

-TRCs are trust anchors and are axiomatically trusted.
+Base TRCs are trust anchors and thus axiomatically trusted.
 All nodes must be pre-loaded with at least the current base version TRC of their own ISD, which builds the trust anchor.

-In the following, we discuss multiple options for distributing TRC base versions of other ISDs and adding them to the trust store of verifiers.
+In the following, we discuss multiple options for distributing TRC base versions of other ISDs and adding them to the trust store of relying parties.
 A trust reset is essentially the same problem as distributing the initial TRC version, and can be solved with the same mechanisms.

 Out of the three options presented here, we recommend the "TRC Attestation" method since it provides